n49o7/brute/README.md

 - `data-condition` : one or several tests to satisfy when iterating
 - `_` : a reference to the current key, variable or object

+You may replace these keywords by changing the values in the `keywords` variable.
+Ex: `Brute.keywords.condition = 'if'`.

 You may use space and single quotes in your key names.

 You may use dot notation (`data.title`) or brackets with double quotes (`data["title"]`) or single quotes (`data['title']`) in the data- attributes.
 You do not need to escape apostrophes (`'`), but you can.